igorcalado/Getting-and-Cleaning-Data-Course-Project/README.md

 An R script called run_analysis.R has been included in this repository.
 It contains all the code used to run the process described above.
 It also includes detailed step-by-step commentary on its functioning.

 ## Summary of dataset
-* Class: data.frame
+* Type: tabular data.
 * Number of observations: 180
 * Number of variables: 68
-* Memory size: 106.776 bytes
+* Memory size as object in R: 106.776 bytes as data frame.